-The Chesapeake Bay Preservation Act (Chapter 25, Title 10.1 of the Code of Virginia) establishes a program to protect environmentally sensitive features which, when disturbed or developed incorrectly, lead to reductions in water quality in the Chesapeake Bay.
-The Act provides a framework for local governments to identify these sensitive areas and to enact regulations to better plan land use activities on and around them.
+The Chesapeake Bay Preservation Act (CBPA) (Chapter 25, Title 10.1 §62.1-44.15:67 et seq. of the Code of Virginia) establishes a program to protect environmentally sensitive features which, when disturbed or developed incorrectly, lead to reductions in water quality in the Chesapeake Bay.
+The Act provides a framework for localities governments to identify these sensitive areas and to enact regulations local programs to better plan land use activities with consideration of sensitive natural resources. on and around them.
 Since the Act encompasses a number of significant environmentally sensitive features, its major points are outlined below and referenced when appropriate for individual environmental constraints.
 Under the regulations, the Town is called to promote the following: